 We want to be more creative with storytelling.
 How can we tell stories differently?
 Maybe retrospective?
 Or how can we follow animal stories in a different way?
 Big Little Journeys follows six of the planet’s smallest creatures on their epic journeys of a lifetime.
 Using technology from The Green Planet we get down to their level, so you really see the journeys from their perspectives.

-New talent in natural history is very important and we are keen to find the next generation of voices.
-Diversity is key.
-Who is out there with a unique style and approach to nature and environment that we should be talking to?
-For Big Cat 24/7 we have been able to launch a number of new on-screen talent faces both from Botswana and the UK, which is really exciting.
+We’re also keen to find the next generation of natural history voices.
+Diversity and authenticity are key.
+For Big Cats 24/7 we have been able to launch a number of new on-screen faces both from Botswana and the UK, which was really exciting.

 Unscripted on iPlayer